XPX-MMC-SDET/javascript-intro/DataTypes-Variables.md

 # Data Types & Variables
 Submit a PR for each exercise.

-Update `data-types-variables.js` for all these exercises.
+Update `data-types-variables.js` in your student directory for all these exercises.

 ## Ex 1
 Update the arrow function: `ex1()` to store the text: Hello World to a constant variable.